corverroos/go-visibilty/README.md

 - Exported identifiers indicate **public-safe-to-use**; both by other packages (as per Go spec) AND other entities in the same package (by convention).
 - Unexported identifiers indicate **private-not-safe-to-use**; both by other packages (enforced by Go spec) AND other entities in the same package (by convention).
 - Types, interfaces, and functions should be unexported by default, ensuring "shy" code that is well isolated with small API surface and no* leaking of internals.
-- Accessibility/visibility of fields and methods is practically dictated by their type/interface so should follow the _public-safe-to-use_ vs _private-not-safe-to-use_ convention.
+- Accessibility/visibility of fields and methods is however practically dictated by their type/interface so are free follow the more nuanced _public-safe-to-use_ vs _private-not-safe-to-use_ convention.
 - This introduces additional semantic nuance to accessibility between identifiers _within_ the same package.

 It can be illustrated as follows: